DeviCatOutlet/devicatoutlet.github.io/dappercat.md

   Representation / Inspiration: A chapter of Devi’s life – the symbol of guidance.
 ---

-There isn’t a whole lot to be said about DapperCat in his current state as he is a newly developed character.
-One could say that he is the representation of unexpected helping hands that Devi has had in her life of various people.
+One could say that DapperCat is the representation of unexpected helping hands that Devi has had in her life of various people.

 DapperCat probably has the most complex of background of all the characters.